SanjeevSahoo/WebDevNotes/Notes_Javascript.md

 var , let & const are all used to declare a variable

+var		-	has either a global scope or function scope

-let		-	In same scope cannot be redeclared.
+let		-	In same scope cannot be redeclared. variable in child scope can have the same name which is then shadowed.
-			It has block level scope.
+			It has block level scope. means variable declared in {} is available within that code block.

 const	-	In same scope cannot be redeclared.
 			It cannot be reinitialized.
 			In case of an array/object the child elements can be added, deleted or updated.

 While declaring constant, The Variable names should be in uppercase.
 It is rather a reccomendation than a need. constant name can be any valid variable named seen earlier.

+Shadow variable / variable shadowing is when the local scope has variable with same name as in the parent scope.
+In such case the local scoped variables shadows the parent scoped varaible and only the local scoped variable is used.

+Hoisting happens for variable/object, where they are hoisted to the the top of the code block.

+	In case of var the value is hoisted and initialized with undefined.

+	In case of let/const the value is hoisted but not initialized. hence variable declared with let/const cannot be accessed before declaration.

+	In case of functions they are hoisted and initialized with the function body.

 --------------------------------------------------------------------------------------
  Truthy and Falsy Values